Excale/nLaunchy/readme.txt

 Using Ndless with nLaunch
 =========================
 * Ndless 1.7/2.0 should work out of the box.
-* if you want to use Ndless 3.1 with nLaunch, just send the custom ndless_resources.tns provided in this distribution to the /ndless folder, then reboot.
-The Ndless 3.1 loader is embedded in nLaunch.
+* if you want to use Ndless 3.1 with nLaunch, use the regular ndless 3.1, but make sure the revision is r800 or more.
-  If you want to uninstall a Ndless 3.1 handled by nLaunch, just remove ndless_resources.tns and reboot.
-Warning, this is _very_ different from vanilla Ndless: vanila Ndless is removed through launching ndless_resources.tns, but one mustn't remove ndless_resources.tns !

 License